dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 When we develop dbt models and run or build them, objects get created in the data warehouse.

-In the rest of the article, for consistency, when we refer to database, it would refer to a Google Cloud Platform  project or to a Databricks catalog.
+In the rest of the article, for consistency, when we refer to database, we'll be referring to a Google Cloud Platform  project or to a Databricks catalog.

 The default behavior of what object is created is the following:

 - The database where the object is created will be the database configured at the [environment level in dbt Cloud](https://docs.getdbt.com/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core.

-- Tgit he schema depends on whether a [custom schema](https://docs.getdbt.com/docs/build/custom-schemas) has been defined for the model:
+- The schema depends on whether a [custom schema](https://docs.getdbt.com/docs/build/custom-schemas) has been defined for the model:
-    - If no custom schema is defined, the schema where the object is created is the schema that has been configured in dbt Cloud (`dbt_username` for Dev and the configured default schema for any Deployment environment) ; or the schema in the `profiles.yml` in dbt Core.
+    - If no custom schema is defined, the schema where the object is created will be the schema that has been configured in dbt Cloud (`dbt_username` for Dev and the configured default schema for any deployment environment); or the schema in the `profiles.yml` in dbt Core.
         - Note: Automated CI jobs are a specific case, where the schema name is derived from the job number and PR number: `dbt_cloud_pr_<job_id>_<pr_id>`
     - If a custom schema has been defined, it will concatenate the schema from above with the custom one.
-        - For example e.g. if the configured schema is `dbt_myschema` and the custom one is `marketing`, the objects will be created under `dbt_myschema_marketing`
+        - For example, if the configured schema is `dbt_myschema` and the custom one is `marketing`, the objects will be created under `dbt_myschema_marketing`.

-- the object name depends on whether an [alias](https://docs.getdbt.com/reference/resource-configs/alias) has been defined on the model:
+- The object name depends on whether an [alias](https://docs.getdbt.com/reference/resource-configs/alias) has been defined on the model:
     - If no alias is defined, the object will be created with the same name as the model, without the `.sql` or `.py` at the end.
     - If an alias is defined, the object will be created with the configured alias.